10 Tips for Selecting the Very Best Real Estate Agent

 You should know: Real estate professionals are often referred to as “Realtors” but that title specifically describes a real estate agent who is a member of the National Association of Realtors.
 In order to be a member in good standing Realtors must maintain their certification through trainings and workshops and adhere to a code of ethics.

 1. Ask for a referral

-Around these parts, It seems that every 3rd person you meet is a Realtor.
-Ask your friends who they've worked with and if they'd work with them again and set up a meeting.
+Around these parts, It seems that every 3rd person you meet is a real estate agent.
+Ask your friends who they’ve worked with and if they’d work with them again and set up a meeting.